digitalaotearoa/digitalaotearoa.github.io/index.markdown

 Beyond that, there are many ways to get involved:

-- Join our community chat server to talk, share, learn, collaborate and to keep up with others
+- Join our [community chat server](FIXME) to talk, share, learn, collaborate and to keep up with others
-- Starting in February 2022, there will be a community town hall every Friday at 1200 NZT to share news and showcase projects
+- Starting in February 2022, there will be a [community town hall](FIXME) every Friday at 1200 NZT to share news and showcase projects
+- Share your ideas for [optimistic and pessimistic futures](https://govzeroaotearoa.github.io/futures)
-- You could participate in a project or add your own
+- You can participate in an [existing project](FIXME) or add your own
 - You can share an idea, problem or opportunity that others might also want to discuss, and perhaps form a project around
-- You could join the "Community development" project to help grow this community
+- You can join the "Community development" project to help grow this community around Aotearo
-- You could contribute funding or help apply for grants to support projects that need help
+- You can contribute funding or help apply for grants to support projects that need help

 We also encourage professional organisations and NGOs to support your staff to participate in Gov Zero Aotearoa on work time, and to engage or partner with projects where there are shared goals.